 e.
 Trophies

 i.
-Trophies presented to teams at the Coastal Cup Championship are the property of Island Cup Committee and are held by the championship team for a limited time only.
+Trophies presented to teams at the Island Cup Championship are the property of Regional Organizing Committee and are held by the championship team for a limited time only.

 ii.
 The championship team shall complete the Trophy Receipt Form before it is permitted to leave with the trophy.

 iii.
-The championship team is responsible for returning the trophy to the Island Cup Committee by January 15th of the following year.
+The championship team is responsible for returning the trophy to the Regional Organizing Committee by January 15th of the following year.

-9) Provincial Championships and Qualification

-The Island Cup is a recognized as a qualifying competition for Youth BC Provincial B Cup.
-Teams entering Island Cup must declare their intent to play in the Provincial Cup prior to the BCSA mandated deadline declaration date of December 1st of each year and by entering, teams are committing to compete in the Provincial Cup Finals if they qualify through the Island Cup.
-BC Soccer Provincial Cup rules state: “Once a team commits to competing in an out of district competition, they are committed to Provincial Cup for that season.
-Teams that withdraw past that point will forfeit their entire performance bond and a hearing will be held to determine their cup eligibility for the following season.”
-The performance bond is $1,000.

-The rules governing qualification for Provincial Cup are available in the “Youth Provincial Championships Rules and Regulations” on the BC Soccer web-site.

 Appendix: Schedule of Fines